Risk Management

 • Strengthening of compliance with laws and regulations through establishment of systems

-• Understanding of legal and regulatory developments and advance consultations with relevant authorities and experts as necessary
+• Timely understanding of legal and regulatory developments and advance consultations with relevant authorities and experts as necessary before implementing necessary response

-• Careful transaction screenings using an external client screening system
+• Careful transaction screenings using a deal partner screening system

 Risks related to corporate activities due to geopolitical issues

-• Establishment of risk scenarios for geopolitical contingencies and consideration of the impact on employee safety, procurement, sales, and other business activities
+• Establishment of contingency scenarios in case of materialization of geopolitical risks, understanding the impact on employee safety, procurement, sales, and other business activities, and implementing and examining countermeasures

 • Specification of the initial response and BCP to be implemented by the emergency response headquarters in emergency situations